 Skip to main content

-In response to the increasing complexity and pressures of the academic marketplace and in keeping with the practices of other professional societies, the SCS and AIA have formed a Joint Committee on Career Planning and Development (formerly known as the Committee on Placement), charged with monitoring current hiring procedures and suggesting modifications and improvements when necessary.
+SCS and AIA have a Joint Committee on Career Planning and Development, replacing the former SCS Committee on Placement.
+The committee is charged with monitoring current hiring procedures and suggesting modifications and improvements when necessary.
 The Committee consists of seven members appointed by the SCS President, as well as three members appointed by the AIA President, with staggered three-year terms.
 At the time of appointing the Committee, the SCS President also designates one of its members as chair.
 Rank, type of institution, gender, minority status, and geography are considered in order to make the Committee as representative as possible.
 The SCS and AIA make special efforts to ensure that the Committee has members with diverse specialties and at least one person who has had recent experience as a candidate with the Placement Service.
 The Committee includes as non-voting ex officio members, the Chair of the SCS Committee on Diversity in the Profession, the Chair of the Committee on Gender and Sexuality in the Profession, and the Vice President for Professional Matters.

 You can view the SCS's guidelines for interviews and distance interviews here.